-- 1. Maintain, protect, and restore habitats to promote properly functioning ecosystems that support the full range of aquatic species. - 2.
-Establish a network of mature riparian buffers around streams and other waterbodies to support watershed functions that protect water quality and promote high quality aquatic and riparian habitat. - 3.
+- 1. Maintain, protect, and restore aquatic habitats to promote properly functioning ecosystems, as described above, that support the full range of aquatic species, protect water quality and quantity, and promote high quality aquatic and riparian habitat. - 2.
+Allow older forest conditions to develop in riparian buffers adjacent to streams, wetlands, and other water bodies. - 3.
 Minimize the effects of roads and landslides on watershed processes and aquatic habitat. - 4.
 Provide for the long-term persistence of these ecosystems to minimize and mitigate unforeseen future conditions such as climate change. - 5.
-Meet the requirements of federal and state regulations for aquatic resources such as the Federal Endangered Species Act and Federal Clean Water Act and Oregon's Statewide Planning Goals.
+Meet the requirements of federal and state regulations for aquatic resources such as the Federal Endangered Species Act and Federal Clean Water Act and Oregon's Statewide Planning Goals. - 6.
+Maintain water quality to support domestic and municipal water uses and meet standards under the mandates of the federal Clean Water Act.